Online Academy Design

 Great Hearts Online students learn the same subjects and take the same courses as they would in person.
 They receive instruction that is equivalent, but not identical: lessons delivered by teachers may be over live video or may be pre-recorded; lessons and tests may be shorter and more frequent than in the classroom; independent student activity may be unsupervised rather than under the watchful, real-time classroom eye of the teacher.
 While Great Hearts Online students progress through the curriculum at a similar pace to their in-building peers and reach the same endpoint, they may spend less time on some topics and more time on others to ensure that the most essential knowledge and skills are mastered for future years.

 Student Expectations: Required Attendance and Engagement

-All distance learning students will have a daily program of regular, structured school in which they must participate.
-Some of this will be live, synchronous Zoom video classes, lessons, and activities which take place at scheduled, regular times.
-Daily engagement through Google Classroom will be required.
-The Great Hearts Online model will not be one of independent work with occasional teacher interaction; it will be one of regular online instruction and contact with teachers and peers at their school supported by independent work.
+All distance learning students have a daily program of regular, structured school in which they must participate.
+Some of this is live, synchronous Zoom video classes, lessons, and activities which take place at scheduled, regular times.
+Daily engagement through Canvas is required.
+The Great Hearts Online model is not one of independent work with occasional teacher interaction; it is one of regular online instruction and contact with teachers and peers at their school supported by independent work.
 The new Great Hearts Online is not homeschooling; it is, rather, school at home.

-Students will be accountable for daily work, and teachers will regularly and actively assess student progress.
-Discrete grades and scores will be given for activities, assignments, and assessments; there will be no “pass/fail” grading at the end of the quarter or semester.
+Students are accountable for daily work, and teachers will regularly and actively assess student progress.
+Discrete grades and scores are given for activities, assignments, and assessments; there are no “pass/fail” grading at the end of the quarter or semester.

-A student will be considered as “present” on a given day of distance learning if any of the following occur:
+A student is considered as “present” on a given day of distance learning if any of the following occur:

 - A student submits on-line “bell work”, or a daily attendance assignment